When Life Changes — Even the Good Kind — It Can Be a Lot to Navigate Alone

 Why are life transitions so emotionally difficult?

 Even when change is chosen, it often disrupts your sense of identity, routine and stability.
 Transitions can also increase anxiety and overthinking as your mind tries to gain a sense of control.
-You may also experience grief, self-doubt or feeling “in between” versions of yourself.
+You may also experience grief, self-doubt, emotional numbing or feeling “in between” versions of yourself.
+Therapy helps you process these emotions and make sense of what’s shifting internally.

 How can therapy help me during a life transition?